slim-ai/saas-examples-harden-simple-app/README.md

    ghcr.io/slim-ai/saas-examples-harden-simple-app:latest-slim-instrumented
 ```

+**NOTE:** This is required only for the instrumented container.
+Hardened containers won’t need any extra permissions.

-* “Test" the instrumented container.
-In the case of this simple app, merely running a curl against the running container will suffice.
+“Test" the instrumented container — the Slim process needs the container to be exercised in some way to trigger the Observations.
+In the case of this simple app, merely running a `curl` request against the running container will suffice.
+In reality, integration tests in a test or staging environment are the most common.

 ```sh
 $ curl localhost:8080